 The Pharmacy Directory lists our network pharmacies.
-Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the Pharmacy Directory to find the network pharmacy you want to use.
-See Chapter 3, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
+Network pharmacies are pharmacies that agree to fill covered prescriptions for our plan members.
+Use the Pharmacy Directory to find the network pharmacy you want to use.
+Go to Chapter 3, Section 2.4 for information on when you can use pharmacies that aren't in our plan's network.